EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ### Brillouin zone integration
 [//]: (/docs/outputs/lmf_output/#brillouin-zone-integration)

+For Brillouin zone integration, code makes two passes.
+The first is needed to obtain the Fermi level:

 ~~~
  Start first of two band passes ...
  bndfp:  kpt 1 of 16, k=  0.00000  0.00000  0.00000